Lucy Russell, Countess of Bedford: Courting Anne of Denmark

 Lucy and the Earl seem to have been expected to visit Berwick-upon-Tweed and Scotland in August 1600.
 The Earl of Bedford got himself into serious trouble in 1601 when he rode with the Earl of Essex in rebellion against Queen Elizabeth.
 The Bedford fortunes revived after the death of Elizabeth I and the Union of the Crowns in 1603, when the reign of James I began.

 Several English nobles secretly sent representatives into Scotland to try to gain favour and court appointments.
 The Countess of Bedford audaciously skipped the late queen's funeral and rode hard to the Scottish border, ahead of a party of gentlewomen appointed by the privy council, and got an audience in Scotland with the new king's wife Anne of Denmark.
 Anne made Bedford a Lady of the Bedchamber and she became a trusted confidant.
 The queen came from Stirling Castle to Holyrood Palace with a convoy of English ladies who had come seeking attendance and on 31 May 1603 attended church in Edinburgh accompanied by these would-be companions.
 Some of the ladies stayed at John Kinloch's house in Edinburgh.

 The Countess of Bedford travelled south with Anne of Denmark and Prince Henry and Princess Elizabeth.
 There were now a great number of English ladies following the queen.
 At Dingley, Northamptonshire she rode south to meet Lady Anne Clifford, perhaps at Wymondley Priory, and brought her to Dingley on 24 June.

 The French ambassador the Marquis de Rosny identified the Countess of Bedford as an influential courtier, and gave her a gold watch set with diamonds.
+John Coke wrote in 1604 that the "Lady Bedford keepeth her prerogative of greatness at court".

 Masquing

 Drawing for the costume of Penthesilea for the Countess of Bedford by Inigo Jones.

 Bedford performed in several of the masques staged at court, including The Masque of Blackness (1605), Hymenaei (1606), The Masque of Beauty (1608), The Masque of Queens, and The Vision of the Twelve Goddesses (1604).
 On two occasions she functioned as a theatrical producer, described as rector chori of the New Year masque in 1604, The Vision of the Twelve Goddesses, and in 1617 instigating and organising the performance of Robert White's masque Cupid's Banishment, acted by students from the first English girls' school, the Ladies Hall in Deptford.
 In February 1617 the masque by Ben Jonson presented by Lord Hay to the French ambassador Baron de Tour, the Lovers Made Men, was staged by the Countess of Bedford.

 A drawing for her costume as Penthesilea in the Masque of Queens by Inigo Jones survives in the collection at Chatsworth House.
+She attended a masque produced by the Earl of Montgomery at Elsyng Palace (Enfield) in December 1618, performed by male courtiers.
+The theme was a country wedding and George Goring played a farmer's son.
+According to Gerard Herbert, the masque was performed again at Theobald for King James.